-NRO contributor Victor Davis Hanson is a senior fellow at the Hoover Institution and the author, most recently, of The Second World Wars: How the First Global Conflict Was Fought and Won.
+NRO contributor Victor Davis Hanson is a senior fellow at the Hoover Institution and the author, most recently, of The Case for Trump.

 Victor Davis Hanson is an American military historian, columnist, former classics professor, and scholar of ancient warfare.
 As a National Review Institute fellow, he has been a commentator on modern warfare and contemporary politics for National Review and other media outlets.
 He was a professor of classics at California State University, Fresno, and is currently the Martin and Illie Anderson Senior Fellow at Stanford University’s Hoover Institution.
 He has been a visiting professor at Hillsdale College since 2004.
 Hanson is perhaps best known for his 2001 book, Carnage and Culture.